 During the last RAN2 meeting, i.e., RAN2 117e, most of the companies agreed that RAN2 can include some additional, simple, new parameter(s) without any RAN1 involvement.
 However, regarding the details of additional parameters, the companies’ opinions and suggestions are widely varied.

-While some companies have mentioned satellite coverage radius for earthmoving beams, most of the satellite operators indicated that coverage radius is of limited use for moving cells.
+While some companies have mentioned satellite coverage radius for earth-moving beams, most of the satellite operators indicated that coverage radius is of limited use for moving cells.

 Some companies have also mentioned about the satellite footprint or reference location, especially for earth-fixed cells.